DavidFernandezChaves/RobotAtVirtualHome/README.md

 >
 >**Initial State Door:** Choose the state of the doors, which modifies the navigation area of the agents.
 It can be set to None - will be kept as default, on - all doors open, off - all doors closed, or random.
 >
 >**Initial State General Light:** Modifies the status of the ceiling lights in each room.
-It can be set to None - will be kept as default, on - all doors open, off - all doors closed, or random.
+It can be set to None - will be kept as default, on - all lights on, off - all lights off, or random.
 >
 >**Initial State Lights:** Modify the state of the lights in the lamps of each room.
-It can be set to None - will be kept as default, on - all doors open, off - all doors closed, or random.
+It can be set to None - will be kept as default, on - all lights on, off - all lights off, or random.
 >
 >**Wall Painting:** Modify the color of the walls.
-It can be set to None - will be kept as default, on - all doors open, off - all doors closed, or random.
+It can be set to None - will be kept as default, or random.
 It is possible to add new colors and textures by inserting it in the folder: "Assets/Resources/RobotAtVirtualHome/Materials/Walls"
 >
 >**Floor Painting:** Modify the color of the floors.
-It can be set to None - will be kept as default, on - all doors open, off - all doors closed, or random.
+It can be set to None - will be kept as default, or random.
 It is possible to add new colors and textures by inserting it in the folder: "Assets/Resources/RobotAtVirtualHome/Materials/Floors"
 >
->**Force Speed:**
+>**Force Seed:** Modifies the model used by virtual objects.
+It can be set to None - will be kept as default, on - the specified seed will be used, or random.
+This setting does not affect objects that inherit the seed from another object.
 >
->**Speed Foced:**
->
->**Path:**
+>**Path:** Path where the captures and log will be saved.

-  you can change the default options for lights, doors, colors, etc., by modifying each House prefabs in: "Assets/Resources/RobotAtVirtualHome/Houses".
+  The default options can be changed by modifying each House prefabs in: "Assets/Resources/RobotAtVirtualHome/Houses".

-  2. Ambient Light
+ **2. Ambient Light:**

-  3. Robotic Behavior
+ It is possible to change the ambient light of the environment by simulating day and night cycles.
+To do this, the angle of the sun must be modified: rotation of the X-axis of the virtual object sun.

+ **3. Customize a virtual agent:**

-  4. Virtual Sensors
+ **4. Virtual Sensors:**

 ## Use Case